Handicap FAQs

 An official golf handicap is a numerical figure assigned to a golfer that reflects their ability or relative ability, and allows golfers to compete on an equal footing with others.
 The lower the handicap, the better the player is relative to those with higher handicaps.

-GOLF Link handicaps allow golfers of all abilities to be able to compete against one another.
+Golf Australia handicaps allow golfers of all abilities to be able to compete against one another.
 They are calculated and allotted in accordance with the Australian Handicapping, Slope Rating and Course Rating Systems as specified by Golf Australia, the peak national amateur governing body.
 The maximum playing handicap permitted in Australia is 54 for both men and women.

 Handicaps are calculated in accordance with the World Handicapping System.
 They are based on scores of each golfer provided for initial handicap calculation, and then scores in competition play thereafter.
-You can read more on the Golf Australia website: how Australian Handicaps are calculated.
-In simple terms, official GA Handicaps are calculated as follows:
+In simple terms, a GA Handicap is calculated by averaging score data from the best 8 of a golfer’s most recent 20 rounds.

 A GA Handicap is the Golf Australia Handicap that is assigned to a golfer.
 This handicap is then referenced against The Slope Rating of a set of tees on a golf course to calculate the Daily Handicap that a golfer plays from in a competition.